hanwenzhang123/fullstack-note/README.md

 - stateless components print out what is given to them via props, or they always render the same thing.

 #### Element vs Components in React
-- React Element is is an immutable object describes a DOM node, you can not apply any methods on it.
+- React Element is like HTML element, is an immutable object describes a DOM node, you can not apply any methods on it.
 - React Component is a function or class that accepts an input and returns a React element.

+#### Lists and Keys
+- Keys help React identify which items have changed (added/removed/re-ordered).
+- To give a unique identity to every element inside the array, a key is required.
+- key is unique item for iterating through sub-components, always add the key!
+- we do not add key to individual component.
+- `{ this.state.numArr.map((num, index) => ( <Child key={index} num={num} /> ))}`

+#### Key not using indexes
+- not recommended using indexes for keys especially the order of items may change - bad design.
+- If the key is an index, reordering an item changes it.
+- The component state can get mixed up and may use the old key for a different component instance.
+- Also, iterating over the list when it is large causes poor performance.
+- `[a:0, b:1, c:2]` -> `[d:0, a:1, b:2, c:3]` - bad
+- `[d:unique key, a:0, b:1, c:2]` - good

 #### Shallow Compare vs Deep Compare
 - React.memo() does a shallow comparison of props and objects of props.